unclemelo/Melli/README.md

 # Melli

-**Melli** is a private Discord bot built for managing and enhancing the experience of your community.
+**Melli** is no longer a private Discord bot, now you can have a bot that is built for managing and enhancing the experience of your community!
 This README provides step-by-step instructions to set up and run the bot locally.

 ---